 I couldn’t get a ride to LA in time this year, so instead I took the Metrolink.
 My first time on a California train!
 It was very exciting, and WOAH are the Metrolink trains fancy.
-They have three seating levels, including a very plush top level that lets you see all the sights.1 It takes about an hour to get into LA from Anaheim, AND you can get a weekend pass for only $10 (unlimited train rides).
+They have three seating levels, including a very plush top level that lets you see all the sights.[1. which are unfortunately kind of crappy, because for some reason all the bits surrounding train tracks tend to be run down and bleh– except for the train stations themselves, which are fancy.]
+It takes about an hour to get into LA from Anaheim, AND you can get a weekend pass for only $10 (unlimited train rides).
 I’m totally going to go up to LA more now!
 Yay!

 The train goes to LA Union Station, where– handily enough– Target has provided a shuttle bus to get you to the University of Southern California campus (about 20 minutes or so).
 Some shuttles are SUPER FANCY and some are barely better than school buses.
 (It’s not like you’re going to be on it for very long, though, so who cares.)

 It was so hot.
 SO HOT.
 I’d brought sunglasses and an umbrella and whatever, but dragging all that shit around plus trying to dig into my bag for books and schedules was super annoying.
 So I mostly didn’t use them.
 So I got majorly sunburnt!
 FUN.